 My name is Stamatis, Stam for short, and I brew delicious cold brew coffee in Brooklyn, NY.
-I was also born and raised in Brooklyn (see: originality) which means I was here before the hipsters were.
+I was also born and raised in Brooklyn (see: authenticity) which means I was here before the hipsters were.
 That is probably all you care about at this moment, but if you ever care to read more….below is the story of how I got here…

 The addiction to coffee all started when I was just a kid, with a spoonful of Häagen-Dazs Coffee ice cream…I know what you’re thinking, what does ice cream have to do with coffee?
 But that soft, creamy, velvety ice cream had a flavor unlike chocolate or vanilla.
 What I tasted for the first time that day….was the flavor of coffee, and my life was never the same again (Thank you Häagen-Dazs)…